Stanton hits hardest HR clocked by Statcast, Yanks top Texas

 TRAINER’S ROOM

 Rangers: OF Delino DeShields Jr. is still dealing with concussion symptoms and the team is still unsure whether he will be activated as early as Friday.
-DeShields banged his head against a wall about four weeks ago and went on the 7-day concussion list last Saturday, a day after he was taken out of the lineup due to headaches.
+DeShields hurt himself trying to make a sliding catch and banged his head on the ground about four weeks ago and went on the 7-day concussion list last Saturday, a day after he was taken out of the lineup due to headaches.

 Yankees: C Gary Sanchez (groin) was schedule to do some running at the team’s facility in Tampa.
 He’s been on the disabled list since July 24 and is expected to rejoin the team at home this weekend for further evaluations. … RHP Chance Adams was demoted to Triple-A Scranton/Wilkes-Barre after Wednesday night’s game in Chicago to make room for Haap.